brajdhan/laravelInjection/README.md

-# laravelInjection
+# laravelInjection (version:1.0)
-LaravelInjection provides a simple system design for free / Reducing the Controllers, Model loading time and creating interface, repository, engineControllers pattern, config, traits and helpers for making Application And APIs.
+LaravelInjection Provides a Simple System design Using Interface, Repository, EngineControllers.
+This Is Require For Better Code Injection.